GPropersi/urls4irl_personal/README.md

 > In no particular order

 - [ ] **Frontend**
-    - [ ] Show URLs in a UTub filtered on user selected tag or tags
+    - [ ] Filter URLs in a UTub based on user selected tag or tags
     - [ ] Tidy up homepage
-    - [ ] Scrollable Divs for each Panel
+    - [ ] Make responsive for mobile devices as well
+    - [ ] Allow users to drag and drop URLs or UTubs in a custom order
 - [ ] **Backend**
     - [ ] Migrating SQLite to PostgreSQL
     - [ ] RestAPI development to lead into mobile app development
+    - [ ] Allow user to update a URL description
+    - [ ] Allow user to update a URL
+    - [ ] Allow user to update a UTub description
+    - [ ] Create a User-Settings table to store preferences and preferred order of URLs/UTubs
 - [ ] Error routing/Custom error page
     - [x] Most http errors are shown in a banner, however 404 will require it's own unique page
 - [ ] Email confirmation/registration
 - [ ] Instant messaging system per UTub
 - [ ] Hosting this on Heroku
-- [ ] User account customization
+- [ ] User account customization (profile pictures?)
 - [ ] A license!
-- [ ] User customization (profile pictures?)

 ## :rocket: Completed